MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/licensing.md

 |Microsoft 365 A3|
 |Microsoft 365 A5|

-For example, if your organization has 100 Microsoft 365 E5 licenses, then your organization has 100 x 500 = 50,000 items worth of Microsoft Graph connectors index quota.
+For example, if your organization holds 100 Microsoft 365 E5 licenses, it is allocated a Microsoft Graph connectors index quota of 100 x 500 = 50,000 items.

 > [!NOTE]
 >Microsoft Graph connectors support up to 50 million items of total index quota at no additional cost.
 By default, the item limit per connection is 5 million items.
 If you require a higher item count per connection or wish to increase your overall index quota, please contact your Microsoft account manager or complete this [form](https://aka.ms/GraphConnectorsHigherCapacity).